GLIMS-RGI/lake_terminating/essd/README.md

 (a) proportion of global number lake-terminating glaciers, and (b) proportion of global lake-terminating glacier area.
 RGI region numbers, with the percent attributable to that region shown within the chart.
-Lake-terminating glaciers are here defined as those with Level 1 or Level 2 termini.
+Lake-terminating glaciers are here defined as those with Category 3 or 2 termini.
 Regions with <2% of the global total are combined into the "all others" category.

 &nbsp;